 15. Use the Pro Link-Builder’s Secret Weapon: Squidoo

 Link building firms often simply add links to your website from pages they curate on Squidoo.
 It only takes 15 minutes to set up a topical Squidoo page.
 Be sure to include expert information and popular useful tools for your field and also link back to your website.

 16. Make Sure You Have a High Quality, Frequently Updated Blog

-Don’t blog just for the sake of blogging, but create high quality content that is relevant for your audience.
+Don’t blog just for the sake of blogging, but create high-quality content that is relevant to your audience.
 This will help you become a trusted source of information in the eyes of your target audience and also provide a wealth of types of content that other sites can link to.

 17. Become a Sponsor